Password Storage Cheat Sheet¶

 bcrypt(sha256($password)) and the other of which is storing them as plain

-Finally, when using pre-hashing ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as Bcrypt can behave in undesirable ways if the input contains null bytes.
+When using pre-hashing ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as Bcrypt can behave in undesirable ways if the input contains null bytes.

-As such, the preferred option should generally be to limit the maximum password length.
+Due to these issues, the preferred option should generally be to limit the maximum password length.
 Pre-hashing of passwords should only be performed where there is a specific requirement to do so, and appropriate steps have been taking to mitigate the issues discussed above.

 Password Hashing Algorithms¶